bowdoin-compgeom-f24/bowdoin-compgeom-f24.github.io/Projects/6-visgraph/P6-VisGraph.md

-The general idea of motion planning is to construct a representation of the free space (the space where there are no obstacles and the robot can move).
+The general idea of motion planning is to construct a representation of the free space (the space free of obstacles where robot can move).
 The representation is called a roadmap and is essentially a graph of free space.
 Ideally we want to build the roadmap so that: